 EFTPS is the easiest way to pay all your federal taxes and, best of all, it's free.
 With EFTPS, individuals and businesses can make tax payments using the Internet or phone.

 Here's how it works: On the date you select, EFTPS will move funds electronically from your account to the U.S. Treasury.
+You must schedule your payment by 8 PM ET the day prior to the due date.
 Your funds stay in your account until the date you select and your tax records will be automatically updated with the IRS when the funds move.
-You can do this on the Internet with EFTPS Online, or when you use EFTPS by Phone.
+You can do this either on the Internet or by phone.